Health and Disability

 NACCHO’s Health and Disability fellowship program is a training program for graduate students or recent graduates in the field of public health who are interested in learning more about the population of people with disabilities as a public health priority population.
 NACCHO’s Health and Disability fellows have several workforce development opportunities including: providing technical assistance to local health departments, maintaining a health and disability tool-kit, and developing disability fact sheets and trainings for local health department staff.

 NACCHO provides technical assistance on the topics of emergency preparedness planning and health promotion programming for people with disabilities.
-Local health departments who are interested in receiving technical assistance from NACCHO should complete the online application.
-NACCHO is accepting applications through February 28, 2017.
+Applications for technical assistance will begin in early Fall 2017.

 NACCHO holds initial one hour consultation calls with local health departments and outlines an action plan.
 NACCHO staff and fellows provide technical assistance and local health departments are provided with a summary report including recommendations and resources to promote inclusion.